muratk3n/thirdwave/en/tweets/2019/week39.md

 As far as I know, the motherfucker's tip-top

-[With higher pitched voice near the end, with little attitude, like wha?, and getting lower in volume in the finish..
+[With higher pitched voice near the end, with little attitude, like wha?, and getting higher in volume in the finish..
+Little standoffish not too terse.
 Okay - Im done]

 *2019-9-24 21:2:13*